SECTION I - PURPOSE AND PARTICIPATING ORGANIZATIONS

 The ITS Joint Program Office

-The ITS Joint Program Office (ITS JPO), an element of the U.S. Department of Transportation’s (US DOT) Research and Innovative Technology Administration (RITA), is charged with conducting research in technical and institutional/policy areas, and fostering the development and evolution of ITS with a primary emphasis on multi-modal ITS research, involving coordination among two or more DOT modal administrations.
-The JPO exercises a complementary role in coordinating the efforts of the modal administrations in their independent ITS research activities and in executing the results of research.
+The ITS Joint Program Office (ITS JPO), within the Office of the Assistance Secretary for Research and Technology (OST-R) is charged with conducting research in technical and institutional/policy areas, and fostering the development and evolution of ITS.
+The JPO exercises a complementary role in coordinating the efforts of the modal administrations in similar research activities.
 Additionally, the ITS JPO plays a major role in facilitating deployment and use of these technologies across the Nation.
 The ITS JPO exercises a leadership role, both within the US DOT and throughout the stakeholder community, that is national and international in nature, in the advocacy of advanced technologies to address issues related to congestion, safety, mobility, energy, environment, and productivity.
-The ITS JPO retains accountability for the federal ITS Program, exercises overall responsibility for setting strategic direction, and establishing funding priorities.
+The ITS JPO retains accountability for the ITS Program, exercises overall responsibility for setting strategic direction, and establishing funding priorities.

 The ITS JPO exercises these roles in coordination with the ITS SPG.
 The ITS SPG is the coordinating body that serves as a steering committee for ITS research activities.
 It is comprised of the senior career professionals - at the associate administrator level- in US DOT’s modal administrations, and is chaired by the Director, ITS JPO.
 The ITS Management Council, comprised of the administrators of US DOT’s modal administrations, and chaired by the Deputy Secretary of Transportation exercises the Departmental-level coordination role for ITS research.